joshstar/AniList-API-Docs/source/anime.rst

 ==================================

 **Title languages**
-	To make supporting the user *title_language* option easier, if the english or japanese titles are not available their values will be replaced the the standard romaji title.
+	To make supporting the user *title_language* option easier, if the english or japanese titles are not available their values will be replaced by the standard romaji title.

 **Anime Model**
 ::